Derived Foliations: Analytification of derived foliations: the GAGA theorem

 from the $\s$-category of derived stacks locally almost of finite presentation to the $\s$-category of derived analytic stacks.
-It is obtained as the left Kan extension of the following composition of $\s$-functors
+It is obtained as the left Kan extension of the analytification $\s$-functor followed by the Yoneda embedding